Richard-Burd/react-redux-portfolio-project/README.md

 ## Next Sprint

-1.) create a new & separate "Test" component to make sure the React Router
-    stuff is working properly.
-    a.) create a set of simple links within (and inbetween) the files in them "tests" folder
+1.) get imgur images for see data airframes.
+    a.) note the sizes and make CSS that controls the size of all images per application illustration

+2.)
+Once that basic page is rendering airframe names, add delete buttons to each one
+    a.) this includes a delete action
+    b.) this includes a delete "case" in the reducer

+3.) go through and mimic the astronauts redux-workflow for the airframes, get everything working.

+4.) at some point you need to make an illustration of what you're calling the "redux-workflow"
+    so that you actually understand what the hell is going on with it and can make the rest of the app.

+?.) go back to the DevEd React Routes tutorial & see how to implement dynamic routes, they
+    will be needed to implement the other pages in the application.

-2.) create an "update" fetch for the airframes
+?.) create an "update" fetch for the airframes

-3.)
+?.)
 Delete unnecessary react icons and simplify App.js

-4.) create read actions (index...not show...show will never be used in this app)
+?.) create read actions (index...not show...show will never be used in this app)
     for the other objects bs/ seeing one at a time isn't a thing: a.) attitude
     b.) pid
     c.) pluggins

-5.) create an "update" action for the other objects:
+?.) create an "update" action for the other objects:
     a.) attitude
     b.)
 Pid
     c.)
 Pluggins